 In addition to his duties at Gem-A, James is currently working on updating the 3rd edition of Eric Bruton's 'Diamonds' and creating a new advanced gemmology course concentrating on the theory and practical applications of advanced gemmological lab equipment; this will form the basis of the final year of a new degree course (available from Gem-A) awarded by Birmingham University.

 Leslie Rogalski is an artist, editor, teacher, and media personality with a passion for creating jewelry.
-As a CREATE YOUR STYLE WITH SWAROVSKi ambassador and a design team member for Beadalon, she travels around the country spreading the joys of making jewelry.
+She travels around the country spreading the joys of making jewelry.
 The former editor in chief of a national bead magazine, author of the blog Sleepless Beader and many You Tube videos, her designs and articles have been and continue to be widely published in books and magazines from all the jewelry industry leaders.
 She is widely recognized as the creator of her acclaimed DoodleBeads DVDs, as well as from Jewelry Television and the PBS TV series Beads, Baubles, and Jewels.

 After gaining 20 years of experience in the home shopping field, Christiane Ross joined the Jewel School team as Product and Brand Coordinator.
 She is a GIA certified AJP (Accredited Jewelry Professional), a Senior Level Certified Art Clay Instructor and a degreed video production specialist.